 Capital allowances can be claimed for most purchases of plant and machinery and business vehicles.
 In a few specific cases, you can claim capital allowances in relation to capital expenditure on premises, for example, by adding insulation.
 The Government also introduced the new Structures and Buildings Allowance (SBA) for new, non-residential structures and buildings on 29 October 2018.
 The SBA allows a deduction from profits at an annual rate of 3% in 2020/21 (previously 2%) calculated on the original construction expenditure.
 Different types of expenditure qualify for different capital allowances.

 If your total capital expenditure is less than a specified annual investment allowance (AIA), you can (in general) claim the full amount as a capital allowance in the first year.
-The AIA is £200,000 from 1 January 2016.
-There will be a temporary increase to the AIA to £1 million from 1 January 2019 for a period of two years.
+The AIA was £200,000 from 1 January 2016.
+There is a temporary increase to the AIA to £1 million from 1 January 2019 for a period of two years.